Language Teaching, MA

-The MA program in language teaching prepares both current and aspiring language teachers with the tools they need to effectively teach languages in the secondary schools and in higher education.
-This new program helps ASU meet local, regional and national needs, and it provide professional development to practicing language teachers in K-12, community colleges or at the university level.
+The MA program in language teaching prepares both current and aspiring language teachers with the tools they need to effectively teach languages in secondary schools and in higher education.
+This program provides professional development to practicing language teachers in K-12, community colleges and at the university level.

 Teachers in Arizona who are interested in continuing their professional development in both language pedagogy and language proficiency can pursue this degree.
 Teachers receive training in teaching methodologies, second language acquisition, heritage language pedagogy, computer-assisted language teaching, applied linguistics, and the teaching of literature and culture.
-In addition, this program may also interest other individuals who wish to become highly proficient bilinguals.
+This program may also interest individuals who wish to become highly proficient bilinguals.

-The School of International Letters and Cultures' Master of Arts in Language Teaching offers advanced interdisciplinary training in language acquisition with a focus in teaching, applied linguistics, heritage language research and pedagogy, sociolinguistics and bilingualism.
+The School of International Letters and Cultures' Master of Arts in language teaching offers advanced interdisciplinary training in language acquisition with teaching, applied linguistics, heritage language research and pedagogy, sociolinguistics and bilingualism.
 The program consists of 30 hours including a core course and an applied project.

-The School of International Letters and Cultures' Master of Arts in Language Teaching offers advanced interdisciplinary training in language acquisition with teaching, applied linguistics, heritage language research and pedagogy, sociolinguistics and bilingualism.
+The School of International Letters and Cultures' Master of Arts in language teaching offers advanced interdisciplinary training in language acquisition with a focus in teaching, applied linguistics, heritage language research and pedagogy, sociolinguistics and bilingualism.
 The program consists of 30 hours including a core course and an applied project.

-30 credit hours including an applied project (SLC 593)
+30 credit hours including the required applied project course (SLC 593)

 Required Core (3 credit hours)